Stochastica/Insula/README.md

 ```bash
 Insula -h
 ```
 to see the list of available command line arguments.
+These include:

+1. `-o`: Output directory.
+By default it is equal to `pwd`.
+2. `-i`: Input file.
+Mandatory
+3. `-t`: Number of Threads.
+The default (0) is equal to hardware concurrency.
+4. `-b`: Bucket size: Chunk size for rendering an image.

 The input file has the following format:
 ```xml